 Commercial Balloon Pilots Now Need Medicals

-The FAA has adopted a final rule requiring commercial balloon pilots to have a current second class medical to fly passengers.
-The rule was adopted Wednesday but has been in…
+• The FAA has adopted a final rule mandating that commercial balloon pilots carrying passengers must possess a current second-class medical certificate.

 The FAA has adopted a final rule requiring commercial balloon pilots to have a current second class medical to fly passengers.
 The rule was adopted Wednesday but has been in the works for four years after Congress passed a bill mandating it.
 “Passengers can now rest assured that commercial balloon pilots must meet the same strict medical requirements as other commercial pilots,” said Acting FAA Administrator Billy Nolen in a statement issued Wednesday by the FAA.